 So, how do you do it right?

 In this article, we’ll be talking about the best way to dress for the prom, and, perhaps just as importantly, addressing some of the biggest mistakes young guys make and how to avoid them.
-If you landed here in error or need different information, see our pages on black tie and / or dress codes in general.
+More specifically, this article will cover the following topics:

 How To Dress For Prom: Black Tie Basics